Working hours and tasks

 In addition to these tasks, staff members can make agreements on special tasks with their head of school, head of department or director of studies.
 Each head of department administers a kitty of departmental hours, the size of which is determined by the head of school and the director of studies based on the number of staff members and educational programmes within the department.
 This kitty can be used to award up to 20 hours to academic staff for the performance of special tasks; for example concerning development of the academic content of educational programmes, including extensive revisions of academic regulations.

-Working hours in connection with research activities and knowledge exchange (e.g. coordination of a research unit, preparation of research applications, planning of conferences and editorial work) are not registered, cf. page four in the agreement on working hours at the Faculty of Arts
+Working hours in connection with research activities and knowledge exchange (e.g. coordination of a research unit, preparation of research applications, planning of conferences and editorial work) are not registered, cf. page five in the agreement on working hours at the Faculty of Arts.

 Annual cycle for the account of working hours